-As the U.S. Government’s development finance institution, DFC offers many opportunities for young and seasoned professionals looking to broaden and apply their expertise in an innovative, rewarding, and fast-paced environment.
+As America's development finance institution, DFC offers many opportunities for young and seasoned professionals looking to broaden and apply their expertise in an innovative, rewarding, and fast-paced environment.

 We are looking for outstanding candidates from a variety of fields and disciplines to augment our small and talented staff: